JSS95/dawiq/doc/source/user-guide/multi-dcls.rst

     class DataClass1:
         x: int
         y: bool
+        z: bool

     @dataclass
     class DataClass2:
         x: int
         y: float
         z: bool
+        t: int

+Note that the two dataclasses partially share their fields.
+When the dataclass type is altered and data widget is changed, values of the common fields will be updated to the new widget.

 Creating the widget
 -------------------

-We create the widget, add the dataclass types to the combo box and data widget to the stacked widget.
+We create the widget, add the dataclass types to the combo box and the data widget to the stacked widget.
-The first widget of the stacked widget is an empty widget.
+The first widget of the stacked widget is an empty widget to represent invalid dataclass type.

 .. tabs::